 If your father is Iranian, even though you were born in another country – you're Iranian.

 If your mother is Iranian – you're Iranian.

-Iran does not recognize dual nationality, and their definition of nationality is stacked in their favour.
-A whiff of Iranian-ness and they'll claim you.
+Iran does not recognize dual nationality, and their definition of nationality is stacked in their favor.
+A whiff of Iranian-ness, and they'll claim you.

-So there you are feeling very British or Canadian or Calathumpian with your British/Canadian/Calathumpian passport that is now worthless.
-You are Iranian, and suddenly subject to a whole stack of laws and regulations you know nothing about.
+So there you are feeling very British or Canadian with your British/Canadian passport that is now worthless.
+You are Iranian, and suddenly subject to a whole list of laws and regulations you know nothing about.
 For example, you will not be allowed to share a hotel room with your Iranian husband.

-Terribly distressing, but there's a way around this and it has advantages.
+Terribly distressing, but there's a way around this, and it has advantages.
 Get an Iranian passport.
-You'll be able to enter the country as often as you like without the hassle of getting a visa.
-You'll be able to sleep in a hotel room with your husband, because you're Iranian!
+You'll be allowed to enter the country as often as you like without the hassle of getting a visa.
+Plus, you'll be able to sleep in a hotel room with your husband.

 A Dutch woman married to an Iranian explained it online this way:

 "With a marriage certificate and a health certificate you will be able to apply for the Iranian birth certificate/identity pass, the shenasnameh, and with this document you will be able to apply for Iranian citizenship (so you will have dual citizenship).
 You will get an Iranian passport, which allows you to travel as much as you like.
 Having the Iranian passport, you will be recognized as the wife of your husband and will be able to travel freely with him."

 Other countries recognize your dual nationality, so you can leave your home country on your western passport, use your Iranian passport to enter and leave Iran, whipping out the western passport when you're back at immigration at home.

 Just one complication: if you are an Iranian mother and want to leave Iran with your children, you'll need an official notice stating that you have custody of the children (under Iranian law, they belong to your husband).